Studenomics reader Wilhelm asked me for advice on how he should invest the $100 a month he saves.

 See the world by Couch Surfing

-Baker wrote about how you can use CouchSurfing to the world and it really got me thinking.
 CouchSurfing is a social networking site that allows you to host travelers that you connect with online.
 Not only can you choose to host a traveler but you can also find someone to host you in countries all over the world.

 CouchSurfing is perfect because your biggest expenses now becomes the flight and not the hotel accommodations.
 Sure you may be required to help out around the home you stay at or something along those lines.
 It is well worth the money you can save.

-Afraid of going into a strangers home?
+Afraid of going into a stranger’s home?
 CouchSurfing has references and hosts are registered with the company.
 Apparently it’s very safe and I’ve heard nothing but positive reviews from people that have tried it.
 My goal is to give this a try in a few years.
 What do you guys think about this option to see the world?

-Travel to an all inclusive resort
+Travel to an all-inclusive resort

-All of my trips except for one have consisted of staying at an all inclusive resort.
-Even $20-50 a month after a years will be enough to send you on a nice all inclusive vacation down south.
+All of my trips except for one have consisted of staying at an all-inclusive resort.
+Even $20-50 a month after a years will be enough to send you on a nice all-inclusive vacation down south.
 Whether you want to enjoy the 7 mile white sand beach in Negril, go snorkeling in Cayo Coco, or have a few drinks in Punta Cana, there is a package that will meet your demands.

 These types of trips are typically shorter due to the price.
 However, you can pack tons of fun and adventure into the short period of time you are there.
 You can drink your liver dry, you can travel around the area with the locals, you can go scuba diving, and anything else that you may want to try.